Channel Noise Effects on Neural Synchronization: Synchronization

-In order to justify the behavior observed as channel noise changes in Fig. \ref{DA}, let us consider a two neuron model.
-We will extend the result to a larger network afterwards.
+We wish to compare the observed steady state value in Fig.~\ref{DA} with the predicted value of Eq.~(\ref{OP}) when the neurons are completely independent Poisson neurons, that is, neurons whose firing frequency is a Poisson process independent of other neurons.
+We will then later extend this result to a larger network.
 In large network modeling, the distribution of spike times is highly irregular, and modeling neurons in the network as a Poisson process is widely used \cite{zador1996integrate,gerstner2014neuronal,izhikevich2003simple}.
-As shown in Figure \ref{fI}, for a given input current, channel noise affects the firing rate of a neuron.
-Therefore, we can understand the relationship between channel noise and synchronization by studying the relationship between synchronization and firing rate.
+As shown in Fig.~\ref{fI}, for a given input current, channel noise affects the firing rate of a neuron.
+We can therefore understand the relationship between channel noise and synchronization by studying the relationship between synchronization and firing rate.

-To understand why neurons in our network reach the same steady state synchronization level regardless of the channel area, our aim is to calculate the expectation of our order parameter $R(t)$, which we denote as $E[R(t)]$.
-Let us assume we have two neurons $N_1$ and $N_2$ whose spike times follow a Poisson distribution with rate parameter $\lambda$, and
+To compare the steady state synchronization level observed in simulations with that of independent Poisson neurons, we proceed to calculate the expectation of our order parameter $R(t)$, which we denote as $\langle R(t) \rangle$.
+For simplicity, let us initially assume we have two neurons $N_1$ and $N_2$ whose spike times follow a Poisson distribution with rate parameter $\lambda$, and

 To compute this expectation, we are required to find the joint distribution of $\theta_1$ and $\theta_2$.
-When neurons are weakly coupled, we assume that we can approximate each one as essentially independent of the others, that is, that is, that we only need to find the density function of $\theta_1$.
-We will later ascertain this assumption by comparing our theoretical results for independent neurons with numerical simulations for weakly coupled neurons.
+Since we are assuming that the Poisson neurons are independent, we only need to find the density function of $\theta_1$.